 This course emphasizes the periodic table of elements, the formation of compounds, and reactions that occur to produce new substances.

-Open to juniors and seniors who have taken Creative Writing and Portfolio Development, students in Advanced Creative Writing I craft a more extensive portfolio of fiction or poetry organized around a theme or common topic.
+Open to juniors and seniors who have taken Creative Writing and Portfolio Development, students in Advanced Creative Writing craft a more extensive portfolio of fiction or poetry organized around a theme or common topic.

 In this year-long offering, students research and debate social issues that shape the world in which they live.